Sushma Verma: Domestic cricket

 Before that, she played for the Himachal Pradesh Cricket Association.
 Under her captaincy, the Himachal team were the runners-up at the Under-19 All-India women's tournament in 2011.
 She is the first cricketer from Himachal Pradesh, male or female, to represent India in international cricket.

 Owing to fewer opportunities in domestic, she started playing for Railways.
 She played along with Mithali Raj, Harmanpreet Kaur and Punam Raut.

 International cricket

 Verma was part of the Indian team to reach the final of the 2017 Women's Cricket World Cup where the team lost to England by nine runs.
-In the innaugral WPL 2023, she was picked up by Gujarat Giants.
+In the inaugural WPL 2023, she was picked up by Gujarat Giants.